-This mid to upper residential area has higher house prices and is ideal for professional buy to let investments.
-The higher house prices mean yields are lower than in other areas, averaging at just over 3%.
+This middle and upper residential area in Sheffield has higher house prices and is ideal for professional buy if you are considering making it a property for sale later.
+Higher house prices mean yields are lower than in other areas, averaging just over 3%.

 South West Sheffield (population: 63,000)

-This much-loved residential area runs between Ecclesall Road and Abbeydale Road, and is full of restaurants, shops, bars and amenities.
-All these reasons make it deal for property investors, with yields of about 3%.
+This much-loved residential area runs between Ecclesall Road and Abbeydale Road and is full of restaurants, shops, bars and amenities.
+All these reasons make it a deal for property investors, with yields of about 3%.

 East Sheffield (population: 133,500)

 This is the cheapest area and is between the city and the town of Rotherham.
 It includes traditional terraced houses that were originally built for the steelworkers, as well as newer local authority estates.
+This is probably the area where you will find the most suitable house for sale in Sheffield.
 The average house costs between £100,000 and £120,000 and yields are high, at around 8.16% according to Totally Money.

 Strong transport links between Sheffield and major UK cities